ajv-validator/ajv/README.md

   inline: inlineRangeTemplate,
   statements: true,
-  errors: true // keyword should create custom errors when validation fails });
+  errors: true // keyword should create custom errors when validation fails
+  // or errors: 'full' // created errors should have dataPath already set });
 ```

 Each error object should have properties `keyword`, `message` and `params`, other properties will be added.

-Inlined keywords can optionally define `dataPath` property in error objects.
+Inlined keywords can optionally define `dataPath` property in error objects, that will be added by ajv unless `errors` option of the keyword is `"full"`.

 If custom keyword doesn't create errors, the default error will be created in case the keyword fails validation (see [Validation errors](#validation-errors)).